annalemonbcn/therapy-time/README.md

 What's coming next?

 - Better error handling
+- Fix calendar errors: currently you can make an appointment for a past date, disable booked hours per day for each therapist
 - Live map with user pin and nearest therapists pins
 - Implement testing